lagoon-webtile.jpg

 When will Council next mechanically break out the entrance?

-Council aims to manage the entrance in a way that balances community needs, flooding risk and the need to maintain the natural process of a coastal lagoon (which includes periodic closure).
+Council aims to manage the entrance in a way that balances community needs, flood risk and the need to maintain the natural process of a coastal lagoon (which includes periodic closure).

 What were the findings of the Narrabeen Lagoon Entrance Management Strategy?